Nalchik: History

-The territory of modern-day Nalchik was formerly known as Slabada.
-It was inhabited by native Kabardians, Balkars, Chechens, Adeki, and Cherkese, until around 1743; groups occasionally clashed over and dispute their claims to the land.
-The modern city dates from the early 19th century when the expanding Russian Empire built a fort there together with settling Mountain Jews in 1818; this date is seen at the top of the city's coat of arms.
-With the founding of the city of Nalchik, the disputes among the native groups calmed and life improved for the people in the region.
+The territory of modern-day Nalchik was formerly known as Sloboda.
+The modern city dates from the early 19th century when the expanding Russian Empire built a fort there in 1818.

 In 1838, a Russian military settlement was founded in the city, and after the Russian Revolution of 1917, in the year 1921, Nalchik was given the status of administrative center of Kabardin Autonomous Oblast.
 During the Russian Empire, the settlement was the administrative capital of the Nalchiksky Okrug of the Terek Oblast.

 The word "Nalchik" literally means "small horseshoe" in Kabardian (or Circassian, a Northwest Caucasian language) and Karachay-Balkar (a Turkic language).
-It is a diminutive of na'l, a common Middle Eastern word (Arabic, Persian, Turkish) for "horseshoe", possibly from the ancient Scythian, 'nalak" (horseshoe).
+It is a diminutive of na'l, a common Middle Eastern word (Arabic, Persian, Turkish) for "horseshoe", possibly from the ancient Scythian, 'nalak' (horseshoe).
 The city of Nalchik was named this way because of how it is shaped as surrounded by the mountains of the land, and the Nalchik River is named after the city it runs across.

 During World War II, on 2 November 1942, Nalchik was occupied by Romanian mountain troops (Vânători de munte) under the command of Brigadier General Ioan Dumitrache, its capture earning the Romanian General the Knight's Cross of the Iron Cross.
 The city was heavily damaged during the conflict.
 General Dumitrache went to great length ordering his troops to protect local population during the time Nalchik was occupied by Romanian forces.
 Professor A. N. Dainaco, the Mayor of Nalchik at that time, thanked General Dumitrache for liberating the city.
 Although he was accused of war crimes, General Dumitrache was fully exonerated after the war by a joint Soviet and Romanian judicial commission.

-Due to the harsh treatment of Jewish People by the Soviet Union, there has been a mass exodus of Jews from Nalchik over the decades, reducing the population that is left to a small percentage of what once was.

-The historic River Nalchik was at its strongest until the 1950s, until the outflow from the mountains began to decrease.

 In 1990, there was a 6.0 magnitude earthquake in Nalchik.

-Nalchik was chosen the "second cleanest city of Russia" in 2003.
+With the collapse of the Soviet Union in 1991, Nalchik and the Kabardino- Balkaria region become a federal republic of Russia.

+In 1999 the remains of Kazym Mechiyev, who died in exile in 1945, were reburied in Nalchik.

 On October 13, 2005, Nalchik was attacked by a large group of Yarmuk Jamaat militants led by Shamil Basayev and Anzor Astemirov.
 Buildings associated with the Russian security forces were targeted, killing at least 14 civilians and wounding 115.
-Thirty-five policemen were killed in the fighting and eighty-nine militants, including prominent leader Ilias Gorchkhanov, were killed while another fifty-nine were arrested.
+Thirty-five policemen died in the fighting.
+Eighty-nine militants, including their leader Ilias Gorchkhanov, were killed, and another fifty-nine arrested.